paulhager/GitTraining/README.md

 A repository for training purposes

-Here are the local and remote changes
+Here are the local and remote changes.
+Creating a push conflict